aragon/aragon-wiki/docs/videos/running_all_devs.md

 - Create notes document with permission for anyone to write.
   - Paste link to the notes document in the Jitsi chat.
 - Send calendar invite to all participants
-  - Copy emails from “repeat participant” list.
+  - Add email addresses from “repeat participant” list.
-  - Copy guest participants email from “Agenda + Guest Participants for [date]” email.
+  - Add guest email addresses from “Agenda + Guest Participants for [date]” draft email.
   - Add to event description:
     - Unique link to Jitsi channel.
     - Link to the draft notes file created in Step 1.